williamdlees/TRIgS/docs/RevertToGermline.md

 ## Testing ##

-Executing the commands in test/test.sh will exercise AnnotateTree and RevertToGermline with sample data.
+Executing the commands in test/test.sh will exercise AnnotateTreeCmd and RevertToGermlineCmd with sample data.